SERVIR/SAMS/README.md

 site.name = '{REPLACE WITH YOUR DOMAIN}'
 site.save()
 ```

+Open the admin page of your site by navigating to your url/admin and login with the superuser
+account you created earlier.
+In the left panel click the link that says "Social Accounts".
+Click the Add
+button.
+Select Google for the provider, give a name, paste the Client ID that you saved, and the
+Client secret (secret key) into the boxes.
+Leave Key empty, move the domain you added to Chosen sites and click save.
+This completes the Authentication setup.

 # Create Alias commands to make starting the application simple
 Create a file at /etc/profile.d named sams_alias.sh and add the following: